-Dr Dhondo Keshav Karve, the man who pioneered women empowerment in India, was born on April 18, in the year 1858.
-Hailing from Ratnagiri in Maharashtra, Dhondo Keshav Karve, more commonly known as Anna Karve, was instrumental in empowering women in pre-independence India and promoting widows’ education.
+Maharshi Dhondo Keshav Karve, the man who pioneered women empowerment in India, was born on April 18, 1858.
+Hailing from Ratnagiri in Maharashtra, Maharshi Dhondo Keshav Karve, more commonly known as Anna Karve, was instrumental in empowering women in pre-independence India and promoting widows’ education.

-The social reformer and educator established the widow Marriage Association in 1893 and in the same year, he shocked everyone after he opted to marry a widow himself.
-His first wife had passed away earlier in the year 1891.Continuing with his effort for helping widows, Maharishi Karve even founded an educational institution, Hindu Widows Home, in 1896, in Poona to help widows support themselves, in case they were unable to remarry.
+The social reformer and educator established the Widow Re-marriage Association in 1893.
+The same year, he also shocked everyone after he opted to marry a widow, himself.
+His first wife had passed away earlier in the year 1891.Continuing with his effort towards helping widows, Maharishi Karve also founded an educational institution, Hindu Widows Home, in 1896, in Pune to help widows support themselves, in case they were unable to remarry.